Dageus/homelab/docs/proxmox/README.md

 ```bash
 apt clean -q && apt update -q && apt dist-upgrade -y && apt autoremove -y
 ```

+In the options of the LXC, you need to enable the following options:

+- `keyctl`: transforms the root actions inside a container to non-root actions on the host machine, making the container "believe" it's root

+- `nesting`: allows hardware flags to be passed over virtualization (for docker uses)

+- `FUSE`: short for Filesystem for Userspace, it's good for Docker-in-Docker setups for when you need to redirect filesystem calls to a userspace

 To convert this into a template, right click the newly created container and click "Convert to template"